Navigation

 What are the side-effects of local anaesthesia?

-Side-effects are unwanted but mostly temporary effects that you may have after local anaesthesia.
+Side-effects of local anaesthesia are unwanted but mostly temporary effects that you may have after having a local anaesthetic.

 With some types of local anaesthetic, you may also get: